yapjoonsiong/tp/docs/DeveloperGuide.md

 * Otherwise, the taskDescription is passed to `Command` which calls the corresponding commands in `SemesterList`, `Semester` ,`ModuleList`, `Module` , `Task`, `Gradable Task`.
 For clarity purposes, associations are shown but dependencies are not.
-* `ParserChecks` is a utility class that handles various error checking and string searching methods such as `ParserSearch#getTaskFromIndex()` and `ParserSearch#getTaskFromKeyword()`. `Command` utilizes these methods to verify the Strings before passing them to other classes.
+* `ParserChecks` is a class that handles various error checking and string searching methods such as `ParserSearch#getTaskFromIndex()` and `ParserSearch#getTaskFromKeyword()`. `Command` utilizes these methods to verify the Strings before passing them to other classes.
   *In NoCap, Parser verifies the validity of input (Whether it exists in the right format).
 Input content is verified by